Vladieboy/GoodDog/README.md

 Included are some basic code samples from a recent project.

-I was either the original/primary author or solo author of the code.
+I was either the original or primary of the code.

 As this code was pulled from a larger project, there may be some dependencies missing that affect funcationality